 Learn more about ICITAP's programs in this region (*indicates field office):

 Founded in 1991, Colombia is ICITAP's longest-standing program.
 Beginning in 2002, ICITAP greatly expanded its assistance through the Justice Department's Plan Colombia Justice Sector Reform Program (JSRP)—a strong collaboration among numerous Department entities.
 In particular, ICITAP and the Office of Prosecutorial Development, Assistance and Training (OPDAT) have helped Colombia transition to an adversarial system of justice and significantly reduce crime and violence.
 ICITAP has also assisted with the identification of victims and recovery of evidence from mass graves to expedite the prosecution of members of paramilitary groups who were responsible for mass murders, and worked to significantly increase crime scene processing and forensic laboratory capacity.
+In January 2020, ICITAP began a project to strengthen the Colombian Attorney General’s Office Pre-accord Human Rights Investigations.

 In 2015, ICITAP launched a police reform and professionalization program.
 Delivered in partnership with USAID, the program is aimed at strengthening internal and external oversight mechanisms, modernizing human resources capabilities, improving criminal justice coordination, and improving community relations.

 As part of the Merida Initiative, ICITAP is providing forensic assistance to the Mexican Attorney General’s Office and the National Police forensic laboratories, focusing on helping them obtain international accreditation.
 Discipline specific training and technical assistance is being provided in DNA, questioned documents, toxicology, crime scene processing, drug analysis, firearms, and latent print examinations.
-ICITAP will also work with the government of Mexico to establish professional standards for personnel development and training.

 Selected Past Programs